qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    polygon), the name of the layer will be made from *<filename.dxf> entities <geometry type>*.

-To keep the dxf/dwg structure and its symbology in QGIS, you may want to use the dedicated :menuselection:`Project --> Import/Export --> Import Layers from DWG/DXF...` tool.
-Indeed, the :guilabel:`DWG/DXF Import` dialog allows you to add to a GeoPackage database any element of the drawing file you can later open in the project.
+To keep the dxf/dwg file structure and its symbology in QGIS, you may want to use the dedicated :menuselection:`Project --> Import/Export --> Import Layers from DWG/DXF...` tool which allows you to:

+#. import elements from the drawing file into a GeoPackage database.
+#. and add to the project any of the imported elements.

-In the dialog, you first have to:
+In the :guilabel:`DWG/DXF Import` dialog, to first import the drawing file
+contents:

 #.
-Input the :guilabel:`Target package`, i.e. a location for a GeoPackage file
+Input the location of the :guilabel:`Target package`, i.e. the new GeoPackage
-   that will be created or overwritten to store the DWG/DXF content to.
+   file that will store the data.
+If an existing file is provided, then it will be overwritten.
 #.
 Specify the coordinate reference system of the data in the drawing file.
 #.
 Check |checkbox| :guilabel:`Expand block references` to import the
    blocks in the drawing file as normal elements.